Colorado Coalition for the Homeless Broadway Building

 Colorado Coalition for the Homeless Broadway Building - Denver, CO

-Colorado Coalition For The Homeless Broadway Building is a dual diagnosis rehab center located at 2100 Broadway in the 80205 zip code in Denver, CO.
+Colorado Coalition For The Homeless Broadway Building is an addiction and mental health treatment facility located at 2100 Broadway in the 80205 zip code in Denver, CO.
 It is operated by a private non-profit organization.
-Colorado Coalition For The Homeless Broadway Building provides naltrexone administration, buprenorphine maintenance and methadone for pain management.
-Some of the treatment approaches used by Colorado Coalition For The Homeless Broadway Building include brief intervention, cognitive behavioral therapy and relapse prevention treatment.
-Colorado Coalition For The Homeless Broadway Building provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-It also provides residential treatment for substance use and inpatient treatment for co-occurring mental health and substance use disorders.
+Colorado Coalition For The Homeless Broadway Building provides naltrexone administration, methadone for pain management and relapse prevention from naltrexone.
+Some of the treatment approaches used by Colorado Coalition For The Homeless Broadway Building include relapse prevention treatment, cognitive behavioral therapy and 12-step rehab.
+Colorado Coalition For The Homeless Broadway Building provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and regular outpatient treatment.
+It also provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.

 Address: 2100 Broadway, Denver, CO 80205